15 Reasons Why Your Business Absolutely Needs SEO

 And the more SEO time, effort, and budget committed to it, the better and longer a website stands to be a worthy contender in its market.

-While SEO doesn’t offer the same easy-to-calculate ROI as paid search, you can measure almost anything with proper tracking and analytics.
+While SEO doesn’t offer the same easy-to-calculate return on investment (ROI) as paid search, you can measure almost anything with proper tracking and analytics.

-The big problem is trying to connect the dots on the back end since there is no definitive way to understand the correlation between all actions.
+The big problem is connecting the dots on the back end since there is no definitive way to understand the correlation between all actions.

+Tracking and attribution technology will continue to improve, which will only help SEO pros and their efforts.

-Still, it is worth understanding how specific actions are supposed to affect performance and growth, and hopefully, they do.
+Still, it is worth understanding how specific actions are supposed to affect performance and growth – and hopefully, they do.

-Any good SEO will aim at those improvements, so connecting the dots should not be a challenge.
+Any good SEO pro will aim at those improvements, so connecting the dots should not be a challenge.

-Brands also want to know and understand where they were, where they are, and where they’re going in terms of digital performance, especially for SEO when they have a person/company being paid to execute on its behalf.
+Brands also want to know and understand where they were, where they are, and where they’re going in terms of digital performance – especially for SEO when they have a person/company being paid to execute on its behalf.

 There’s no better way to show the success of SEO, either.

-But, of course, we all know the data never lies.
+Providing a good user experience on your website means your messages will be heard, and your products or services will sell.

+SEO is no longer a siloed channel, so integrating with content and PR helps with brand reach and awareness alongside other worthwhile results.

-13. SEO Brings New Opportunities to Light
+13. SEO Brings New Opportunities To Light

 High-quality SEO will always find a means of discovering and leveraging new opportunities for brands not just to be discovered but to shine.

+Hiring an SEO professional is not always an easy task either.
+It requires money, time, vision, communication, more time, and some other things that will undoubtedly need to be fixed over the course of time.

-Offering quality SEO to brands means submersing an SEO team in everything that is that brand.
-It’s the only way to truly market a brand with the passion and understanding that its stakeholders have for it: becoming a stakeholder.
+Executive SEO on behalf of brands means immersing an SEO team in everything that makes that brand what it is.
+It’s the only way to truly market something with the passion and understanding that its stakeholders have for it: becoming a stakeholder.

 The better a brand is understood, the more opportunities will arise to help it thrive.
 The same can be said about SEO.

-New opportunities with SEO today can come in many ways – from giving content, digital and social opportunities to helping with sales, product, and customer service strategies.
+New opportunities with SEO today can come in many ways – from content, digital, and social opportunities to helping with sales, product, and customer service strategies.

-14. If You’re Not on Page One, You’re Not Winning the Click – Especially With Zero-Click Results
+14. If You’re Not On Page One, You’re Not Winning The Click – Especially With Zero-Click Results

-SEO is becoming a zero-sum game as zero-click SERP show the answer directly at the top of a Google search result.
+SEO is becoming a zero-sum game as zero-click SERPs show the answer directly at the top of a Google search result.

-The search intent of the user is satisfied without having to click any actual search result links.

-It’s no secret in the world of SEO that if you’re not on Page 1, you’re likely not killing the organic search game.
+This has only intensified with AI, SGE, Gemini, and more sure-to-come technologies that continue to shape our industry.

+Early data showed about 56% of queries in a testing sample triggered SGE automatically directly on the SERP as part of an answer to a specific query in 2023, largely based on the semantics and intent of the query.

-- There are still too many instances when a user types a search query and can’t find exactly what it’s looking for.
+There are still too many instances when a user types a search query and can’t find exactly what it’s looking for.
+And sadly, SGE hasn’t been great at changing that until now.

-15. SEO is Always Going to Be Here
+15. SEO Is Always Going To Be Here

-Consumers will always want products and services online, and brands will always look for the most cost-effective way to do that.
+Consumers will always want products and services online, and brands will always look for the most cost-effective way to connect them with each other.

-While the role of SEO may change and strategies change, new avenues are constantly opening up through different entry points such as voice, apps, wearables, and the Internet of Things (IoT).
+While the role of SEO may shift and strategies will surely change, new avenues are constantly opening up through different entry points such as voice, apps, wearables, and the Internet of Things (IoT) AI is another prime example, and we can already see its impact greatly.

-According to Comserve.Inc, next-generation search engines powered by deep neural networks and machine learning are set to explode in market value, from $14.9 billion in 2019 to $55.7 billion in 2025.
+Outdated SEO tactics aren’t going to work much longer.
+New organic search opportunities will always arise.
+SEO helps find the best ways to capitalize on them.

 Conclusion

-The role of SEO has expanded significantly over the last few years.
+The role of SEO has expanded significantly over the last few years, and it’s only becoming more challenging and expansive in the face of AI.

+New technologies are constantly creating new processes and even shortcuts and workarounds that are changing the game, sometimes for the better and sometimes for the worse.

+One thing is certain, though: Without giving SEO efforts some significant attention through a brand’s fiscal year, you are doing your business a disservice.
+Try it and see.
+Analyze the results.
+Test some more.
+Try new things.

-In particular, SEO helps consumers when in need, and implementing robust, quality SEO on a brand’s website and digital properties will benefit brands and their marketing efforts.
+Implementing robust, quality SEO updates on a brand’s website and digital properties will benefit them and their marketing efforts in measurable ways, and the impact will be felt.

-SEO has its challenges, but the opportunities it brings help future-proof success for any type of business and are critical to a brand’s web presence now and in the future.
+There will be challenges, but when done right, there can also be success.

 More Resources:

-- Why Search – and SEO – Is Important
+- Why Search – And SEO – Is Important